TensorNetwork/tensornetwork.org/src/software/index.md

   (the AMEN solver/cross interpolation is inspired form the MATLAB TT-Toolbox).
   Some routines are implemented in C++ for an increased execution speed.

+* <a href="https://github.com/oseledets/ttpy">TT-Toolbox</a> (Python)<br/>
+  Same as <a href="https://github.com/oseledets/TT-Toolbox">TT-Toolbox</a>
+  but in Python.

 * <a href="https://github.com/oseledets/TT-Toolbox">TT-Toolbox</a> (MATLAB)<br/>
   MATLAB implementation of basic operations with tensors in TT-format, including TT tensor and TT matrix formats, fast rounding procedures, methods for solutions of linear systems and eigenvalue problems, and the TT-cross method.

+* <a href="https://github.com/QuantumLiquids/UltraDMRG">UltraDMRG</a> (C++)<br/>
+  This library is specifically designed to tackle two-dimensional strongly correlated electron systems.
+It offers
+  MPI parallelization of Density Matrix Renormalization Group, MPI parallelization of MPS-based time-dependent variational principle algorithm, finite-temperature calculation.

 * <a href="https://gitlab.com/uni10/uni10/">Uni10</a> (C++)<br/>
   Universal Tensor Library, an open-source C++ library designed for the development of tensor network algorithms.
 Provides a Network class to process